-Two brood-rearing surveys were conducted during summer 2013 within a 1-mi area around and including the Dam/Camp Area, the Watana Reservoir, and the Denali, Chulitna, and Gold Creek corridor survey areas of the study area (Figures 4.1-1-4.1-3).
-A total of 499 water bodies were surveyed on each survey, which resulted in an area of 5.7 mi2 of water bodies surveyed.
-The survey team recorded broods of 24 species on the two surveys, including one species of swan, 15 species of ducks, three species of loons, two species of grebes, two species of gull, and one species of tern (Table 5.2-7).
-A total of 111 broods were observed on July 20-22 and a total of 151 broods on August1-5.
+Results from 2013 brood surveys were also presented in ISR Part A, Section 5.2.3.
+Two brood-rearing surveys were conducted during summer 2013 within a 1-mi area around and including the Dam/Camp Area, the Watana Reservoir, and the Denali West, Chulitna, and Gold Creek corridor survey areas (Figures 4.1-1-4.1-3).
+A total of 499 water bodies were searched for broods on each survey, which resulted in an area of 5.7 mi2 of water bodies surveyed.
+The survey team recorded broods of 24 species on the 3 surveys, including 1 species of swan, 15 species of ducks, 3 species of loons, 2 species of grebes, 2 species of gull, and 1 species of tern (Table 5.2-10).
+A total of 111 broods were observed on July 20-22 and a total of 151 broods on August 1-5.
 Between the two surveys at least 227 individual broods were found in the waterbird brood survey area.
 The four most common species with broods (numbering more than eight broods each) on each survey were scaup, goldeneyes, Green-winged Teal, and American Wigeon, in order of abundance.
 For 11 of the 24 species with broods, only one brood was observed on either or both surveys.

-The Denali Corridor survey area contained most of the broods in the waterbird brood survey area on both brood-rearing surveys; 61 percent of the broods on July 20-22 and 59 percent of the broods on August 1-5 (Figure 5.2-4, Table 5.2-7).
+The Denali Corridor survey area contained most of the broods in the waterbird brood survey area on both brood-rearing surveys; 61 percent of the broods on July 20-22 and 59 percent of the broods on August 1-5 (Figure 5.2-6, Table 5.2-10).
 Broods of 18 species were observed between the two surveys combined in the Denali Corridor survey area and a total of 68 broods were observed on July 20-22 and 89 broods on August 1-5.
 Between the two surveys at least 138 individual broods were recorded, which was more than four times the number recorded in any other survey area.
 The four most common species with broods in the waterbird brood survey area-American Wigeon, Green-winged Teal, scaup, and goldeneyes-were also the most common species with broods in the Denali Corridor survey area.
-Further, more than 60 percent of the broods of American Wigeon, Green-winged Teal, and scaup were found in the Denali Corridor survey area (Table 5.2-7).
+Further, more than 60 percent of the broods of American Wigeon, Green-winged Teal, and scaup were found in the Denali Corridor survey area (Table 5.2-10).
 The number of broods found in the Watana Reservoir, and Chulitna and Gold Creek corridor survey areas ranged from 9 to 19 broods on each survey.
 On both surveys combined, broods of eight species were seen in the Watana Reservoir and Gold Creek Corridor survey areas and nine species in the Chulitna Corridor survey area.
-Three broods of three species were found in the Dam/Camp Area on July 20-22 and six broods of five species on August 1-5 (Table 5.2-7).
+Three broods of three species were found in the Dam/Camp Area on July 20-22 and six broods of five species on August 1-5 (Table 5.2-10).

-Although the total number of broods was lower than in the Denali Corridor, the brood density was higher in the Watana Reservoir survey area than any other survey area (40.7 broods/mi2; Table 5.2-7).
+Although the total number of broods was lower than in the Denali Corridor, the brood density was higher in the Watana Reservoir than in any other survey area (40.7 broods/mi2; Table 5.2-10).
 The density of broods in the Denali Corridor survey area on the first and second was 30.5 and 39.9 broods/mi2, respectively.
-The Watana Reservoir survey area has the lowest amount of water body surface area among the survey areas, except for the Dam/Camp Area, and the number of broods relative to the amount of water is high.
+The Watana Reservoir survey area had the lowest amount of water body surface area among the 2013 survey areas, except for the Dam/Camp Area, and the number of broods relative to the amount of water was high.
 The Dam/Camp Area had a higher density of broods on both surveys than the Gold Creek Corridor survey area, which had five times the amount of water body surface area.